redhat-cop/resource-locker-operator/README.md

 The following permissions are needed on a source reference object type: `List`, `Get`, `Watch`.

 The following permissions are needed on a target reference object type: `List`, `Get`, `Watch`, `Patch`.

+## Deleting Resources

+When a `ResourceLocker` is removed, `LockedResources` will be deleted by the finalizer.
+Patches will be left untouched because there is no clear way to know how to restore an object to the state before the application of a patch.

+If a `ResourceLocker` is updated deleting a `LockedResource`, the operator will try its best to determine which resource was deleted by looking at its internal memory state and at the `kubectl.kubernetes.io/last-applied-configuration`.
+Both methods are not failsafe so there is a possibility that orphaned resources will be left unmanned.
+Again the operator does not try to undo patches when `LockedPatches` are removed from a `ResourceLocker` CR.

 ## Local Development